 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 5.
 IC Markets

-IC Markets serves both scalpers and algorithmic traders with average order execution speeds of less than 40 milliseconds and raw spreads from 0.0 pips for Raw Spread accounts that incur commissions of $3.50 or $3 per side, per standard lot, depending on the trading platform.
-Copy trading is available to customers with cTrader accounts.
+IC Markets serves both scalpers and algorithmic traders with average order execution speeds of less than 40 milliseconds and raw spreads from 0.0 pips for Raw Spread accounts.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 70.64% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 6.
 Eightcap

 Eightcap is a multi-regulated broker with licenses from CySEC, FCA, and SCB, among others, offering more than 800 CFD markets across forex, shares, commodities, indices, and cryptocurrencies.
-Spreads start from 0.0 pips for Raw accounts with a $7 round-turn commission and low-latency order execution.
+Spreads start from 0.0 pips for Raw accounts with a $7 round-turn commission and low-latency order execution under 50 miliseconds.
 Trading is available through popular third-party platforms like TradingView, MetaTrader 4, and MetaTrader 5.

-The brokerage provides maximum leverage of 1:500 to retail customers registered via its Bahamas entity, regulated by the SCB.
-New accounts are typically set to 1:100 by default, but traders with a higher risk tolerance can request an increase through the client portal.
-However, customers must meet the broker’s requirements for minimum account equity to gain access to higher leverage.
-Leverage reaches 1:400 for professional traders registered under the CySEC entity.
+The broker offers leverage of up to 1:500 to retail clients registered through its Bahamas entity, regulated by the SCB.
+New accounts are typically set to 1:100 by default, but traders with higher risk tolerance can request an increase through the client portal.
+Clients must meet the broker’s minimum equity requirements to access higher leverage.
+Professional traders under the CySEC entity can access up to 1:400.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 76.09% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 7.
 FBS